Lumi-supercomputer/lumi-userguide/docs/hardware/lumig.md

   <figcaption>CPU-GPU links from a CPU centric or GPU centric point of view</figcaption>
 </figure>

-Each MI250x module is direclty connected to the slingshot 11 network providing up to up to 25+25 GB/s peak bandwidth.
+Each MI250x module is directly connected to the slingshot 11 network providing up to up to 25+25 GB/s peak bandwidth.
 Details about the LUMI network is provided [here][network].